dvlbhanderi/dvlbhanderi.github.io/_pages/about.md

 - I'm also working as a Graduate Research Assistant at [Centre for Geospatial Research](http://cgr.uga.edu/), under the guidance of [Dr. Sergio Bernardes](http://cgr.uga.edu/index.php/about/sergio-bernardes/index.html).
 I have a passion to make things done and finding adventures everywhere I go.

 - Prior to joining UGA, I was a product engineer at [ezDI, India](https://www.ezdi.com/), where I was part of the team developing HIM Workflow solutions.
-I completed my Bachelor of Engineering in Computer Engineering from [Gujarat Technological University, Ahmedabad](https://www.gtu.ac.in/).
+Before that, I completed my Bachelors degree in Computer Engineering at [Gujarat Technological University, Ahmedabad](https://www.gtu.ac.in/).